widlysala/Online-Retail-Business-Analysis/README.md

 <b>*Please note</b> that the sales and products tables do not relate.
 The data is very limited, so I tried my best to extract the most valuable insights.

 ## Products' KPI
-All the charts are ranged from Jan 2017 to Dec 2019.
+<i>Note: All the charts are ranged from Jan 2017 to Dec 2019.
+The terms “cheap” and “expensive” are used interchangeably with “budget” and “premium,” respectively.</i>

 ### Overall Performance